Bachelor of Science in Electrical Engineering (BSEE)

-The electrical engineering option offers a background that enables students to pursue careers in any of the many diverse facets of electrical engineering such as electronics, networks, power systems, instrumentation, communications, and controls.
+The electrical engineering program offers a background that enables students to pursue careers in any of the many diverse facets of electrical engineering such as electronics, networks, power systems, instrumentation, communications, and controls.
 The student may also select advanced undergraduate courses to develop individual and specific interests.

 Program Educational Objectives

 The program educational objectives of the Electrical Engineering Program are:

 Objective 1: Electrical Engineering alumni will have demonstrated the analytical and technical abilities to work effectively in their profession.

 Objective 2: Electrical Engineering alumni will have advanced in their chosen career fields.

 Objective 3: Electrical Engineering alumni will have demonstrated that they are ethical and responsible electrical engineers.

 Objective 4: Electrical Engineering alumni will have contributed to the society and to the economy of the region and the nation.

 Objective 5: Electrical Engineering alumni will have demonstrated that they are prepared for teamwork and leadership roles.

 In addition to the College of Engineering BSE course requirements, the Electrical Engineering Program requires the following: